Phil353556/netatmo-manage-tokens/README.md

 # netatmo-manage-token
-Management of tokens needs to interact with Netatmo devices
+Management of tokens is needed to interact with Netatmo devices

 # Introduction
 Since end of 2022, it it no more possible to obtain a token with a username and a password.